Capp3/n8n-research-bug/docs/projectbrief.md

 I have created a report about flying drones for media production in Northern Irealand.
 This includes licenseing and insurance as well as legal and liability requirements.
 These have been researched for the United Kingdom.
 The report needs to be expanded, improved, and included further research into the Republic of Ireland.

 When the form is filled i will included the full text of the document, in markdown, in the form.
-I will also provide a project title, to help title the end document, and a prompt, below.
+I will also provide a project title, to help title the end document, and a Submission Brief (see below).

 ### Project Submission Prompt